PLCHome/node-red-contrib-ads/README.md

 Beckhoff says you should not have more than 510 variables monitored.
 Each time the ADS-Node is connected to the PLC, the PLC automatically sends the value once.

+Note, if you have multiple Notification with the same variable name then only one of the nodes will be registered in the PLC.
+Which is coincidence. therefore, the same variable may not be "cyclic" and "onchange" at the same time.
+Or number and bool at the same time.
+Please use the link node from the node red base nodes.

-Transmission Mode: With "cyclic", the variable is polled cyclically by the PLC and transmitted, with "onchange" the PLC monitors.
+- Transmission Mode: With "cyclic", the variable is polled cyclically by the PLC and transmitted, with "onchange" the PLC monitors.
-Max Delay:  At the latest after this time, the ADS Device Notification is called.
+- Max Delay:  At the latest after this time, the ADS Device Notification is called.
 The unit is 1ms.
-Cycle Time:  The ADS server checks if the value changes in this time slice.
+- Cycle Time:  The ADS server checks if the value changes in this time slice.
 The unit is 1ms

 #### - ADS Symbols